checkr/fdep/README.md

 fdep add data/wordlist.txt http://www-personal.umich.edu/~jlawler/wordlist
 ```

-NOTE: `fdep` will create the `fdep.yml` for you if you don't have it
+NOTE: `fdep init` will create the `fdep.yml` for you if you don't have it

 ## Uploading new datasets or trained models to production